 - salads and salad dressings.

-Please also note that truffle oil not used in the cooking process but rather as something to finish a dish at the end.
+Please also note that truffle oil is not used in the cooking process but rather as something to finish a dish at the end.

 Black truffles and their flavor pair well with:

 - chicken stock

 White truffles and their flavor pair well with:

 If you are looking for some recipes ideas here are some suggestions:

 - Fillet Mignon with White Truffle Butter Sauce